Yusufrefay/Udacity_Nanodegree_Linux_Server_Configuration/README.md

 14. Then login to the VM machine through your local machine :
       * `ssh -i ~/.ssh/grader_key -p 2200 grader@52.59.221.156`

+### Change timezone to UTC
+1. Check the timezone with the `date` command.
+This will display the current timezone after the time.
+  If it's not UTC change it with this command: `sudo timedatectl set-timezone UTC`
 ## Install git and clone the catalog project
 1. Install Apache web server:
       * `sudo apt-get install apache2`